Ensono/amido.github.io/docs/publishing_nuget.md

 ## NuGet

-We have an opensource listed organsisation with multiple packages.
+We have an open-source listed organisation with multiple packages.

 ### What do we publish